Mirch/TanksSimulator/README.md

 ## The actual game

 The game simulates a battle between two given tanks, on a given map.
-The map is saved in the database in text form, sent to the `GameSimulator` and converted into a list of `Tile` object at runtime.
+The map is saved in the database in text form, sent to the `GameSimulator` and converted into a list of `Tile` objects at runtime.
 Tanks are randomly placed on the map at the beginning of each battle; one of them is randomly chosen to act first, and then they take turns making their moves.
 The following moves are possible:
 - Moving one tile in any direction (either towards the opponent using an A* pathfinding algorithm, or somewhere where the opponent can't shoot);
 - Shooting the opponent (randomly between the main tank body, the barrel and the roadwheels);